cocos/cocos-docs/en/cocos-service/agc-clouddb.md

     - Add `getObjectTypeName` and `getPackageName` methods to the query result set object.
     - Remove `setUpgradeProcessMode`, `deleteAll` method.
     - If you are using the `data.zoneId` parameter in the callback, please modify it to `data.zone.zoneId`.
+    - Modify the `subscribe` method, supports using only the equal-value subscription, that is, the `equalTo()` method to construct query conditions.

 - v0.5.0_1.2.1.301

     - Integrated Huawei AGC Cloud DB service.